beaucephus/testing-chef/README.md

 The main configuration file for Test Kitchen is the kitchen.yml, and there is plenty to unpack in this file that we won't get into in this example.
 For now, we'll simply copy the kitchen.yml from the `beaucephus_nginx` cookbook into the root directory of our cookbook.
-We should now be able to run `kitchen list` to view the instances that we have configured to use.
+Afterward, we should now be able to use `kitchen list` to view the instances that we have available to spin up.

 ```
 $ kitchen list